qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - add dark theme to this app please
 - need dark mode or dark theme thank you in us cost
 - please dark theme
-- could you please add a dark mode for this tbsp
+- could you please add a dark mode for this app
-- tbsp could we please get a night dark mode theme for the app other than that the app is tbsp
+- could we please get a night dark mode theme for the app other than that the app is perfect
 - don't you have a dark theme
-- dark mode on its tbsp
 - what about a dark mode
-- dark theme tbsp
+- dark theme mode
 - dark mode when
 - i am getting so used to dark mode on all my devices id love to see a dark theme for my
-- please make dark tbsp
+- please make dark mode
-- will there be a dark mode tbsp
+- will there be a dark mode
-- when is dark mode tbsp
+- when is dark mode option
-- dark mode in my my
 - can you please add a dark theme
 - where dark theme
-- where is the dark mode tbsp
+- where is the dark mode option
 - can we get a dark theme
-- can i have a dark theme tbsp
+- can i have a dark theme
 - please add support for dark mode for is of i love using edison mail just really wish i could use with a dark theme thank you
-- i when will dark mode be tbsp
+- when will dark mode be realized
 - night mode please dark theme
 - when will you have dark mode
 - can we please get a dark mode